AIThis post was created with the assistance of artificial intelligence (AI).

 You May Also Like

-Discover the top shower water filters of 2026.
-Find the best overall, best value, and best for specific needs with our detailed roundup.
+Discover the top indoor garden systems of 2026.
+Find the best overall, budget options, and beginner-friendly choices for thriving indoor plants.